Pisti-Booboo/hello-world/docs/description.md

 ## 📝 Note
  - The software block and freeze when all keys are pressed at same time.
 	Do Not press all the keyboard keys at same time.
- - if the computer shutdown while using this Software
+ - If the computer shutdown while using this Software
-	all the unsaved data will lost.
+	All the unsaved data will be lost.
  - Do not use a hammer for trying to fix any bugs
 	It leads to software destruction and may damage your device.

 ## 👉 References: